At the Immigrant's Table

 Serve eggplant soup in bowls with herbs and a squeeze of lemon

-Ladle soup into bowls and top with a squeeze of lemon juice, cilantro or parsley.
+Ladle soup into bowls and top with a squeeze of lemon juice, cilantro, parsley, oregano, fresh thyme, fresh basil or other fresh herbs of your choice.
 For thinner soup, add a little bit more stock.

 Storage